vitalyq/safaridriver-tests/README.md

 # safaridriver-tests

 Test cases showing flaws in [safaridriver](https://webkit.org/blog/6900/webdriver-support-in-safari-10/).
+Errors are described in the test files.

 ##### All the test are failing in:
 - Safari 10.1